Eschatologue/CM_wiki/docs/class/paladin/conquest.md

 ### Level 20: Invincible Conqueror

 You gain the ability to harness extraordinary martial prowess.
-As a Bonus Action, you can magically become an avatar of conquest, gaining the following benefits for 10 minutes:
+As a **:rsc-b: Bonus Action**{ .rsc }, you can magically become an avatar of conquest, gaining the following benefits for 10 minutes:

 ***Damage Resistance.*** You have resistance to all damage.